Protecting Precious Time With Your Children

 No matter what happens during your divorce, you have the right under Virginia law to be a part of your children’s lives.
 The law, in fact, encourages frequent and ongoing contact, to keep the bond between parents and their children strong, and to advance the best interests of the children.

 Creating a visitation plan that supports all these goals takes experience and deep knowledge of the law.
-The attorneys at the Richmond law firm of Coates, Battle & Tyree, have more than 40 years of experience in divorce and family law issues such as child visitation.
+The attorneys at Coates, Battle & Tyree have over 40 years of experience in divorce and family law issues such as child visitation.

 Children Have The Right To Be With Both Parents